How to Build an AI Executive Briefing Agent with OpenClaw

 - Use bullet points.
 Maximum 3 lines per item.

-- Group items: CRITICAL, NEEDS ATTENTION, FYI.
+- Group items into three sections: CRITICAL, NEEDS ATTENTION, FYI.

 - For calendar items: include attendee names, their titles,